Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “So, why are you the default characters?”
 Syn asked.
 “Could you not make your own?”

-“We were in the middle of training.
-We told the office to make them for us.”
+“We were in the middle of training, so we asked the office to make them for us.”
 Aaron spoke with a clear and precise voice.
 Syn found it somewhat comical to hear a kid speak so seriously.
 “They must have not bothered.”

 “I can see the applications for that,” Piper said.
 “You’ll be able to train without the fear of serious injury.
 Plus with the time dilation, you’ll be able to train longer.”